-So what is a pre-foreclosure in Roanoke anyway?
+So what is a pre-foreclosure in Salem anyway?

-Many homeowners across America and Roanoke are facing difficulties making their monthly mortgage payments.
+Many homeowners across America and Salem are facing difficulties making their monthly mortgage payments.

 When a homeowner misses 3-6 months of mortgage payments, the lending institution will issue a warning, notifying the homeowner to pay or lose their home.
 This period is known as “pre-foreclosure.”

 Banks and mortgage lenders typically provide three months for the homeowner to become current.
 Of course this number can vary by bank and situation sometimes.